2022–23 Penn State Nittany Lions basketball team

 The 2022–23 Penn State Nittany Lions basketball team represented Pennsylvania State University in the 2022–23 NCAA Division I men's basketball season.
-They are led by second-year head coach Micah Shrewsberry and play their home games at the Bryce Jordan Center in University Park, Pennsylvania as members of the Big Ten Conference.
-Penn State made the NCAA Tournament for the first time since 2011.
-They also won their first tournament game since the 2001 tournament.
+They were led by second-year head coach Micah Shrewsberry and played their home games at the Bryce Jordan Center in University Park, Pennsylvania as members of the Big Ten Conference.
+They finished the season 23–13, 10–10 in Big Ten play to finish in a tie for ninth place.
+They defeated Illinois, Northwestern, and Indiana to advance to the championship game of the Big Ten tournament.
+There they lost to Purdue.
+They received an at-large bid to the NCAA tournament for the first time since 2011 as the No. 10 seed in the Midwest region.
+They defeated Texas A&M in the first round of the tournament, marking their first tournament win since 2001, before losing to Texas in the second round.

+On March 22, 2023, Micah Shrewsberry left the school to take the head coaching job at Notre Dame.
+On March 29, the school named VCU head coach Mike Rhoades the team's new head coach.

 Previous season

 The Nittany Lions finished the 2021–22 season 14–17, 7–13 in Big Ten play to finish in a three-way tie for 10th place.
 As the No. 11 seed in the Big Ten tournament, they defeated Minnesota and Ohio State before losing to Purdue in the quarterfinals.